What should I keep and discard after a sewage backup?

 Making the decision of what to keep and what to discard following a sewage backup is a tough decision, especially if some of the items are irreplaceable or have great sentimental value.

-Here is a brief list of what to keep and what to discard:
+Here is a brief list of what to keep and what to discard after a sewage backup:

 * Laminate furniture should be discarded because the contaminated water can penetrate into the particle board.